Ranked! The 13 best players of the 2018 World Cup so far

 9. Hirving Lozano (Mexico)

-‘Chucky’ Lozano was many people’s player to watch coming into the tournament – and his performance against the Germans didn’t disappoint.

-He top-scored for Mexican side Pachuca as they won the CONCACAF Champions League a year ago, raising his profile enough to get a move to Europe with PSV.
+Lozano top-scored for Mexican side Pachuca as they won the CONCACAF Champions League a year ago, raising his profile sufficiently to get a move to Europe with PSV.
 His first season in Eindhoven was spectacular, with the 22-year-old’s 17 league goals from a wide position helping firing PSV to the Eredivisie title.

-If the opening group stage match is anything to go by, Lozano has carried his club form into the World Cup for Mexico.
-For his winner against Germany, the livewire forward kept his composure brilliantly to take a touch and fire beyond Manuel Neuer.
-His countrymen back home did anything but keep their composure – the celebrations in Mexico City caused a minor tremor.
+If the opening group stage match is anything to go by, Lozano has carried his club form into the World Cup.
+The livewire forward kept his composure brilliantly to score the winner against Germany, taking a touch and firing the ball beyond Manuel Neuer.
+His countrymen back home did anything but keep their composure, with the celebrations in Mexico City measuring on the Richter scale – literally, according to seismologists.

 8. Aleksandr Golovin (Russia)

-Russia were written off before the tournament, with few experts – or locals, for that matter – giving them a chance of even making it out of the group.
-They were one of the two lowest-ranked teams in the competition (partly thanks to a lack of competitive action) – along with opening match opponents Saudi Arabia – and everything pointed to Stanislas Cherchesov’s side becoming only the second host nation to fall at the first hurdle.
+Russia were written off before the tournament, with few experts giving them a chance of even making it out of the group.
+Yet Stanislas Cherchesov’s side have begun brilliantly, dispatching Saudi Arabia 5-0 and Egypt 3-1 to qualify for the knockout phase with a game to spare.

-They were defensively weak (38-year-old Sergei Ignashevich came out of retirement to bolster a depleted backline) and goals were expected to be thin on the ground (partly because of injury to Aleksandr Kokorin); Russia hadn’t won in their previous seven matches, failing to score in three.

-All in all, the World Cup was to be a disaster of previously unseen proportions.
-But those pre-tournament predictions were made to look pretty silly in the opening two matches thanks to the likes of CSKA Moscow schemer Golovin.
-The highly rated 22-year-old created two goals and scored another as the home nation ran out 5-0 winners against Saudi Arabia.
+Golovin has been central to their fantastic start, with much of the hosts’ play running through the CSKA Moscow scheme.
+The 22-year-old created two goals and scored another in the thrashing of the Saudis, before pulling the strings to great effect against Mohamed Salah & Co. a few days later.

 7. Guillermo Ochoa (Mexico)

-‘Memo’ Ochoa made nine saves against Germany, making him the busiest net-minder in the first round of games.
-His almost single-handed thwarting of their attack brought back memories of his man-of-the-match performance against Brazil in the group stage four years ago, where he kept the tournament hosts and overwhelming favourites at bay in Fortaleza.
+‘Memo’ Ochoa made nine saves in Mexico’s 1-0 defeat of Germany, making him the busiest net-minder in the first round of games.
+His almost single-handed thwarting of the holders’ attack brought back memories of his man-of-the-match performance against Brazil in the group stage four years ago, when he kept the tournament hosts and overwhelming favourites at bay in Fortaleza.

-If he’s able to maintain the outstanding form he seems to always find for the national team, Mexico may make the coveted quinto partido (fifth World Cup match) or more in Russia.
+If he’s able to maintain the outstanding form he seems to always find for the national team, Mexico may make the coveted quarter-finals for the first time on foreign soil.

 6. Harry Kane (England)

 In one match, Kane scored twice as many World Cup goals as England’s record goalscorer managed in 11 matches on the biggest stage.
-Wayne Rooney netted only once at international football’s showpiece event – in defeat to Uruguay four years ago.
-Not since the final group game of Euro 2012 did Rooney score a tournament goal that delivered victory for England.
+Wayne Rooney netted only once at international football’s showpiece event – in a loss to Uruguay four years ago.

 That Kane has surpassed Rooney’s total means little, of course, but it bodes well for the rest of the tournament and for England going forward.
 If international football was a step too far for Rooney – or maybe more reasonably, for England at that point – we already know it isn’t the case for England’s new captain who has taken his club form to Russia.